danielepusceddu/CPP-8/README.md

 SDL2 is the default.
 Give a "-DCPP8_ENGINE=SFML" to cmake to compile for SFML.

-Compile in an appropriate build folder made in the root of the project so that the sound effect can be picked up.
+Compile in an appropriate build folder made in the root of the project.

+The executable can then be moved anywhere you want and it will still work.
+The sound effect is now embedded into the executable.

 ```
 mkdir build